-Students who have completed coursework from a regionally accredited credit-granting institution are welcome to transfer credits from those previous undergraduate experiences.
+Students who have completed coursework from a regionally accredited credit-granting institution are welcome to transfer credits from that previous undergraduate experience.
 To qualify for transfer credit, courses must meet the following criteria.

 - 1. They must be applicable to MLC degree requirements. - 2.
 They must relate to a comparable MLC course, a rule of thumb being 2/3 similar material/concepts. - 3.
 They must carry a grade of C or higher.